-The term 'all-mountain ski' is used to describe a massive swathe of the ski market and what it means varies hugely depending on the target audience.
-For some, it means a 78 underfoot directional carver with a little tip rocker for 'float'.
-For others, it means skis like the Volkl Mantra, which allow you to charge straight and hard in all conditions.
 All-mountain skis are those that you can throw on your feet no matter what kind of day it is and still have fun.
 For us, that means they're going to need to handle park days but also be decently stable when skiing the rest of the hill as well.
 There's a fine line between park and all-mountain skis for hitting that brief.
-Two of our three park picks are pretty capable narrow all-mountain options (see our park ski editors' picks here) and there are at least two skis here that you could comfortably use as wide park ski options.
-Such is the way of things when the borderline is blurred.
-But without further ado, these are our all-mountain editors' picks:
+The K2 Reckoner 102, one of our park picks, is a pretty capable all-mountain option (see our park ski editors' picks here) and there are at least two skis here that you could comfortably use as wide park ski options.

-For our full, in-depth Lib Tech UFO 95 review: Click Here
+For my full, in-depth Lib Tech UFO 95 review: Click Here

 "Once I got used to these, they became perhaps my favorite ski of the year as an all-round performer.
 They wouldn’t be my first choice for a pure park ski, but I was willing to tolerate that and use them daily for much of the season because I liked them so much as a skinny all-mountain jibber.
 Perhaps most importantly for me, I’d say the UFOs had character, they had aspects that made them remarkable where so many skis these days feel much of a muchness." - Twig